0xadada/0xadada.github.io/_posts/2019-06-17-essential-ember-addons.md

 ### ember-cli-fastboot

 ember-cli-fastboot is an infrastructure addon.
 It enables server side rendering of your Ember application.
-FastBootruns your application in Node.js so when a user visits your site, they are delivered a fully rendered static HTML page, and only after the content has loaded do they start downloading JavaScript.
+FastBoot runs your application in Node.js so when a user visits your site, they are delivered a fully rendered static HTML page, and only after the content has loaded do they start downloading JavaScript.
 Once finished, your Ember app takes over, delivering a typical SPA experience.
-The best of both worlds.
+The best of both worlds, [but not without complexity](https://0xadada.pub/talk-using-ember-fastboot-in-weird-ways/#gotchas).

 ### ember-cli-fastboot-testing